Why every bunny needs a buddy

 It is important to use a neutral area for bonding, by this we mean an area unfamiliar to both rabbits as introducing a new rabbit into another rabbits ‘space’ can cause territorial aggression.

-If you are looking to bond yourself at home the Rabbit Welfare Association has a brilliant booklet on bonding rabbits and there was also an excellent video on the RAW Facebook page put together by Wood Green Animal Shelter which shows various behaviours you should watch out for and how to spot them as it is crucial that you understand the basics of bunny body language before you attempt to bond your rabbits yourself.
+If you are looking to bond yourself at home there was also an excellent video on the RAW Facebook page put together by Wood Green Animal Shelter which shows various behaviours you should watch out for and how to spot them as it is crucial that you understand the basics of bunny body language before you attempt to bond your rabbits yourself.

 Rabbits observe a social hierarchy and confirming that social hierarchy through different behaviours is an integral part of the bonding process.
-There will almost certainly be one dominant rabbit and one submissive rabbit in a pair.
-The same happens when rabbits are bonded into groups and attempting to bond rabbits that have previously fought as one was unwilling to submit to the other into a group rarely, if ever resolves the dominance issues.
+There is usually one more dominant rabbit and one submissive rabbit in a pair.
+The same happens when rabbits are bonded into groups.
+In our experience attempting to bond rabbits that have previously fought as one was unwilling to submit to the other into a group rarely resolves the dominance issues.

 You may think that the submissive rabbit gets a raw deal, but once the hierarchy is confirmed, both rabbits are perfectly happy.